The Two RV Gypsies: Full-Time RVers

 In 1931, Justin Matthews, developer of the Lakewood neighborhood of North Little Rock, contracted for the construction of a replica of an old, water-powered grist mill dedicated to the memory of Arkansas's pioneers.
 Neither the stone mill building, nor the general layout is a reproduction of any particular mill, but is a familiar design of early Arkansas, designed to fit the contour of a rough area.

-Admission is free.
+Admission was free on this date.
 Below: Entry sign and a Memorial Plaque at the entrance.

 sign for The Old Mill